Nash Equilibria on (Un)Stable Networks: Implementation details

-Algorithm \ref{table:algorithm} is parametrized as following.
+All priors are set to normal distributions with parameters displayed in table \ref{table:priors}.
+The other parameters of the algorithm from table \ref{table:algorithm} are as following.
 The size of the posterior sample is $T=10^5$ from which the first $20\%$ are discarded.
 The size of the interior loop, from steps $4-12$, is $R=10^3$ for each network.
 The proposal for $\theta'$ in step 2 is a random walk.
 The process $k$ is a mixture of two processes: with $75\%$ $k$ is small, i.e. $k=2$ and with $25\%$ it is drawn from discrete uniform on $\{2, \ldots, n-1\}$.
 Once $k$ is fixed, the state $S'$ in step 8 is drawn from uniform in the permissible neighborhood.
-In addition, with small probability ($0.02$) a large step is proposed where $S'=1-S$.
+In addition, with small probability ($0.05$) a large step is proposed where $S'=1-S$ and $A'=1-A$.